TCNOco/TcNo-Acc-Switcher/README.md

 -  **Better UI**, with animations.
 Fully user/community customisable **theme system**.
 5 Themes built in (so far).
 -   **Streamer mode** to hide SteamIDs and more while Stream software is running (ie OBS, XSplit...)
 -   **Automatic updates** WAY smaller updates, due to using a new Patch system.
 No more redownloading the entire app.
 Only a few KB/MB at a time.
--  **Steam: Log in as Invisible, Offline and more!** Copy profile links, SteamID and create quick-switch desktop shortcuts!
+-  **Steam: Log in as Invisible, Offline and more!** Copy profile links, SteamID, VAC info and create quick-switch desktop shortcuts!
 - **Easily add & customize new platforms** since version 5.0 (Jan 2022).
 - **Control via Tray** for quick-switching without keeping it all open.
 - **Protocol support** to easily build access via other tools (`tcno:\\\<command>`) [CLI & Protocol Wiki](https://github.com/TCNOco/TcNo-Acc-Switcher/wiki/CLI-&-Protocol)